alelova/kubernetes_certificates/README.md

 ## In the master Node

-First of all renew all the certificates in the master node:
+First of all, renew all the certificates in the master node:
 > kubeadm alpha certs renew all

 Even when you renew the certificates, you should regenerate the config file with the correct configuration.